-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
-50, HCBS Providers Licensing Standards - Partially Compliant Louisiana Administrative Code Click on Title 48, Public Health - General Click on Title 48:I, Public Health - General (Book 1 of 2) or activities which optimizes independence and choice.
-Is silent in other areas 5 Facilitates individual choice regarding services and supports, and who provides them.
-LAC Title 48, Part I, Chapter 50, HCBS Providers Licensing Standards - Partially Compliant §5049 Compliant - #10 - refuse specific services or participate in any activity, #23 discontinue services with one provider and freely choose another provider None N/A

-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key Louisiana Administrative Code Click on Title 48, Public Health - General Click on Title 48:I, Public Health - General (Book 1 of 2) 6 The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and the individual has, at a minimum, the same responsibilities and protections from eviction that tenants have under the landlord/tenant law of the State, county, city, or other designated entity.
-For settings in which landlord LAC Title 48, Part I, Chapter 50, HCBS Providers Licensing Standards - Louisiana Administrative Code Click on Title 48, Public Note: Most residences are personal residences chosen by the participant or his/her family and are separate from the actual HCBS services provided.
-However, in the case of provider owned or controlled residences, the following is applicable. §5094 - Supported Independent Living - Silent - No requirement Lease requirements will be addressed at the program level, not the licensing level N/A
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key

+Health - •

+General

+Click on Title

+48:I, Public

+Health -

+General (Book

+1 of 2)

+5 Facilitates individual LAC Title §5049 Compliant - #10 - None N/A

+choice regarding services 48, Part I, refuse specific services

+and supports, and who Chapter or participate in any

+provides them.
+50, HCBS activity, #23 discontinue

+Providers services with one

+Licensing provider and freely

+Standards choose another provider

+Partially

+Compliant

+Louisiana

+Administrative

+Code

+Click on Title

+48, Public

+Health -

+General

+Click on Title

+48:I, Public

+Health -

+General (Book

+1 of 2)

+6 The unit or dwelling is a LAC Title Note: Most residences Lease requirements N/A

+specific physical place that 48, Part I, are personal residences will be addressed at

+can be owned, rented, or Chapter chosen by the participant the program level,

-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key tenant laws do not apply, the State must ensure that a lease, residency agreement or other form of written agreement will be in place for each HCBS participant, and that the document provides protections that address eviction processes Health - General Click on Title 48:I, Public Health - General (Book 1 of 2) Document for a lease agreement for the participant. \$5089 - Substitute Family Care - Silent - No requirement for a lease agreement for participant.
-Note: In both situations, required See Rey and appeals comparable to those provided under the jurisdiction's landlord tenant law. the provider is required to give 30 days written notice and appeal rights as documented in §5037 Involuntary Transfers and Discharges. §5101 - Monitored Inhome caregiving - setting is a private, unlicensed residence, which presumes the residence to not be owner controlled or operated.
-Lease agreements would be between the individuals living in the residence and the owner
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key occupied under a legally 50, HCBS or his/her family and are not the licensing enforceable agreement by Providers separate from the actual level the individual receiving Licensing HCBS services provided. services, and the individual Standards However, in the case of has, at a minimum, the provider owned or same responsibilities and Louisiana controlled residences, the protections from eviction Administrative following is applicable. that tenants have under the Code landlord/tenant law of the Click on Title §5094 - Supported State, county, city, or other 48, Public Independent Living - designated entity.
+For Health - Silent - No requirement settings in which landlord General for a lease agreement for tenant laws do not apply, Click on Title the participant. the State must ensure that a 48:I, Public §5089 - Substitute lease, residency agreement Health - Family Care - Silent - or other form of written General (Book No requirement for a agreement will be in place 1 of 2) lease agreement for for each HCBS participant, participant. and that the document Note: In both situations, provides protections that the provider is required address eviction processes to give 30 days written and appeals comparable to notice and appeal rights those provided under the as documented in §5037 jurisdiction's landlord Involuntary Transfers tenant law. and Discharges. §5101 - Monitored In- home caregiving - setting is a private, unlicensed residence, which presumes the

-Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key of the residence, not the provider of services.
-7 Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors.
+Specific Requirement Regulation Other Document Outcome of Review Remediation Required Timeline - See Key Document residence to not be owner controlled or operated.
+Lease agreements would be between the individuals living in the residence and the owner of the residence, not the provider of services.
+Required See Hey 7 Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors.
 Individuals in provider owned or controlled residential settings shall have privacy in their living or sleeping unit.
 LAC Title 48, Part I, Chapter 50, HCBS Providers Licensing Standards - Louisiana Administrative Code Click on Title 48, Public Health - General Click on Title 48:I, Public Health - General (Book 1 of 2) Silent Update SIL and SFC requirements for doors lockable by individual.
 Add language that individuals have privacy in their living or sleeping units.
-A 8 Individuals sharing units have a choice of LAC Title 48, Part I, §5094 D. 2 Supervised Independent Living - Selection of roommates will be N/A
+A